rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

 **Launch Configuration**
-    A configuration that contains the necessary details for adding and removing servers or stacks from a scaling group in the Rackspace Auto Scale API.
+    A configuration that contains the necessary details for adding and removing units from a scaling group in the Rackspace Auto Scale API.
 The ``launchConfiguration`` object specifies whether you are creating a server, load balancer, or stack and the necessary details about the configuration.